tigro-project/artifact/library/server/README.md

 # server

-This directory contains the source code for the Tigro server.
+This directory contains the source code for stub Tigro server used to run the Tor benchmarks.

 ## Setup